 Maximizing the Community Health Impact for Community Needs Assessment Conducted by Tax-exempt Hospitals: Community health needs assessments and implementation strategies are newly required of tax-exempt hospitals as a result of the Patient Protection and Affordable Care Act.
 These assessments and strategies create an important opportunity to improve the health of communities.
 This March 2012 consensus statement was submitted to the IRS by the American Public Health Association, Associations of Schools of Public Health, and other organizations.

 Mobilizing for Action through Planning and Partnerships (MAPP): Facilitated by public health leaders, this community-driven strategic planning process for improving community health helps communities apply strategic thinking to prioritize public health issues and identify resources to address them.

-Multi-State Learning Collaborative (MLC): The MLC brought state and local health departments together with other stakeholders — including public health institutes, health care providers, and universities — to improve public health services by implementing quality improvement practices.
+Multi-State Learning Collaborative (MLC): The MLC, which ended in April 2011, brought state and local health departments together with other stakeholders — including public health institutes, health care providers, and universities — to improve public health services by implementing quality improvement practices.

 National Prevention Strategy: The National Prevention Strategy, released in June 2011, is a comprehensive plan to help increase the number of Americans who are healthy at every stage of life.

 National Public Health Improvement Initiative (NPHII): This CDC initiative supports state, tribal, local, and territorial health departments through the Prevention and Public Health Fund of the Affordable Care Act to make fundamental changes and enhancements in their organizations and implement practices that improve the delivery and impact of public health services.